 On February 4, 2014, we closed an underwritten public offering of \$201.3 million aggregate principal amount of our 2.75% Senior Convertible Notes due 2034 (Notes) pursuant to an underwriting agreement, dated January 29, 2014.
-The Notes will accrue interest at a rate of 2.75% per year, payable semi-annually in arrears on February 1 and August 1 of each year, commencing August 1, 2014.
+The Notes will accrue interest at a rate of 2.75% per year, payable semiannually in arrears on February 1 and August 1 of each year, commencing August 1, 2014.
 The Notes will mature on February 1, 2034, unless earlier converted, redeemed, or repurchased in accordance with the terms of the Notes.
 The initial conversion rate of the Notes is 17.8750 shares of our common stock, par value \$0.001 per share, per \$1,000 principal amount of Notes (which is equivalent to an initial conversion price of approximately \$55.94 per share).
 The conversion rate will be subject to adjustment upon the occurrence of certain specified events.
 Holders may surrender their Notes for conversion at any time prior to the stated maturity date.
-On or after February 6, 2018 and prior to February 6, 2021, we may redeem any or all of the Notes in cash if the closing price of our common stock exceeds 130% of the conversion price for a specified number of days, and on or after February 6, 2021, we may redeem any or all of the Notes in cash without any such condition.
-The redemption price of the Notes will equal 100% of the principal amount of the Notes plus accrued and unpaid interest.
-Holders may require us to repurchase all or a portion of their Notes on each of February 6, 2021, February 6, 2024, and February 6, 2029 at a repurchase price in cash equal to 100% of the principal amount of the Notes, holders may require us to repurchase the Notes in whole or in part for cash at a repurchase price equal to 100% of the principal amount of the Notes plus accrued and unpaid interest.
+On or after February 6, 2018 and prior to February 6, 2021, we may redeem any or all of the Notes in cash if the closing price of our common stock exceeds 130% of the conversion price for a specified number of days, and on or after February 6, 2021, we may redeem any or all of the Notes plus accrued and unpaid interest.
+Holders may require us to repurchase all or a portion of their Notes on each of February 6, 2021, February 6, 2024, and February 6, 2029 at a repurchase price in cash equal to 100% of the principal amount of the Notes in whole or in part for cash at a repurchase price equal to 100% of the principal amount of the Notes in whole or in part for cash at a repurchase price equal to 100% of the principal amount of the Notes in whole or in part for cash at a repurchase price equal to 100% of the principal amount of the Notes in whole or in part for cash at a repurchase price equal to 100% of the principal amount of the Notes in whole or in part for cash at a repurchase price equal to 100% of the principal amount of the Notes plus accrued and unpaid interest.

-We received \$195.2 million, net of underwriting discounts, from the issuance of the Notes and incurred \$1.1 million in offering-related expenses.
+We received \$195.2 million, net of underwriting discounts, from the issuance of the Notes and incurred approximately \$1.1 million in offering-related expenses.
 We used \$126.0 million of the net proceeds to fund the cash portion of the consideration payable by us in connection with our acquisition of DVS Sciences, Inc. (now Fluidigm Sciences Inc.) (See Note 4).